-At a certain level of sophistication, that association of radiation with forces appears inevitable, and profound.
-Indeed, the connection between forces and radiation is associated with some of the most glorious episodes in the history of physics.
-In 1864, Maxwell predicted the existence of electromagnetic radiation - including, but not limited to, ordinary light - as a consequence of his consistent and comprehensive formulation of electric and magnetic forces.
-Maxwell's new radiation was subsequently generated and detected by Hertz, in 1883 (and over the twentieth century its development has revolutionized the way we manipulate matter and communicate with one another).
-Much later, in 1935, Yukawa predicted the existence of pions based on his analysis of nuclear forces, and they were subsequently discovered in the late 1940s; the existences of many other hadrons were predicted successfully using a generalization of these ideas.
+dicted the existence of electromagnetic radiation-including, but not limited to, ordinary light-as a consequence of his consistent and comprehensive formulation of electric and magnetic forces.
+Maxwell's new radiation was subsequently generated and detected by Hertz, in 1883 (and over the 20th century its development has revolutionized the way we manipulate matter and communicate with one another).
+Much later, in 1935, Yukawa predicted the existence of pions based on his analysis of nuclear forces, and they were subsequently discovered in the late 1940s; the existences of many other hadrons were predicted successfully by using a generalization these ideas.
 (For experts: I have in mind the many resonances that were first seen in partial wave analyses, and then later in production.)
-More recently the existence of W and Z bosons, and of color gluons, and their properties, was inferred before their experimental discovery.
+More recently, the existence of W and Z bosons, and of color gluons, and their properties, was inferred before their experimental discovery.
 Those discoveries were, in 1972, still ahead of us, but they serve to confirm, retroactively, that our concerns were worthy ones.
 Powerful interactions ought to be associated with powerful radiation.
 When the most powerful interaction in nature, the strong interaction, did not obey this rule, it posed a sharp paradox.

-1.2 Paradox 2: Special Relativity and Quantum Mechanics Both Work
+Paradox 2: Special Relativity and Quantum Mechanics both Work.
 The second paradox is more conceptual.
-Quantum mechanics and special relativity are two great theories of twentieth-century physics.
+Quantum mechanics and special relativity are two great theories of 20th-century physics.
 Both are very successful.
 But these two theories are based on entirely different ideas, which are not easy to reconcile.
 In particular, special relativity puts space and time on the same footing, but quantum mechanics treats them very differently.
-This leads to a creative tension, whose resolution has led to three previous Nobel Prizes (and ours is another).
+This leads to a creative tension, whose resolution has led to three previous Nobel Prizes (and ours is

-The first of these prizes went to P. A. M. Dirac (1933).
+The first of these prizes went to P. A. M. Dirac in 1933.
 Imagine a particle moving on average at very nearly the speed of light, but with an uncertainty in position, as required by quantum theory.
-Evidently it there will be some probability for observing this particle to move a little faster than average, and therefore faster than light, which special relativity won't permit.
+Evidently, there will be some probability for observing this particle to move a little faster than average, and therefore faster than light, which special relativity won't permit.
 The only known way to resolve this tension involves introducing the idea of antiparticles.
 Very roughly speaking, the required uncertainty in position is accommodated by allowing for the possibility that the act of measurement can involve the creation of several particles, each indistinguishable from the original, with different positions.
 To maintain the balance of conserved quantum numbers, the extra particles must be accompanied by an equal number of antiparticles.
-(Dirac was led to predict the existence of antiparticles through a sequence of ingenious interpretations and re-interpretations of the elegant relativistic wave equation he invented, rather than by heuristic reasoning of the sort I've presented.
-The inevitability and generality of his conclusions, and their direct relationship to basic principles of quantum mechanics and special relativity, are only clear in retrospect).
+(Dirac was led to predict the existence of antiparticles through a sequence of ingenious interpretations and reinterpretations of the elegant relativistic wave equation he invented, rather than by heuristic reasoning of the sort I've presented.
+The inevitability and generality of his conclusions, and their direct relationship to basic principles of quantum mechanics and special relativity, are only clear in retrospect.)

-The second and third of these prizes were to R. Feynman, J. Schwinger, and S.-I. Tomonaga (1965) and to G. 't Hooft and M. Veltman (1999) respectively.
-The main problem that all these authors in one way or another addressed is the problem of ultraviolet divergences.
+The second and third of these prizes were to R. Feynman, J. Schwinger, and S.-I. Tomonaga (in 1965) and to G. 't Hooft and M. Veltman (in 1999), respectively.
+The main problem that all these authors, in one way or another, addressed is the problem of UV divergences.